Xel-Naha/PurrPleaser3000S/README.md

 ## Hardware
 ### 3D Print
 You will need a case, the food pump, a food silo and a scale.
 If you want to use my design feel free to 3D print it.
-If you want, you can change my design – all SolidWorks files are located in the Hardware/CAD (LINK) folder.
+If you want, you can change my design – all SolidWorks files are located in the ([Hardware/CAD](https://github.com/Poing3000/PurrPleaser3000S/tree/main/CAD)) folder.

 In case you use my design, it should be straight forward.
 In regard to printing, I did not use any significant settings.
 Most parts do not need much infill, rather do an extra loop on the walls.
 Tolerances may depend on your printer – tough I designed the gears to be hard to attach to the motors (once they are on, I can’t get them of without breaking.
 For the bigger (case) parts, I’ve used a 0.6 nozzle, though this was only to speed things up.
 Further I had issues with warping for the big parts (even with PLA), but it still fits / looks alright.